-I thought of this palindrome a few years ago, when it seemed everyone was using Uber and it seemed like I heard the word several times a day.
-As for the word “Luft”, you can hear Nena (the German band) sing about it in the 80s song “99 Red Balloons.”
-Who ever heard of a floating bullet, right?
+I thought of this palindrome a few years ago, when it seemed everyone was using Uber, and it seemed like I heard the word several times a day.
+As for the word “Luft,” you can hear Nena—the German band—sing about it in the 80s song “99 Luftballons” on the same-named album.
+Who has ever heard of a floating bullet, right?
 And who wouldn’t want to tell Uber about a sly red nun in under one?

 Have you ever tried to compose a palindrome?
 It can be hard unless you happen to be a stable genius.
 I’m no genius and I failed to ever write an original palindrome, until I created Franklin’s Palindromedary.
 I did it to help my underperforming brain.
 And it worked!
 The computer did the hard work, and I just supplied a little creativity.
 I’m sure you are more creative than me and that the Palindromedary will work for you.
 Give it a try today.
 I’ll pay you for palindromes I accept for an anthology.